Police misconduct: Iran

+Italy

 Norway

 Police misconduct has become an issue of high media attention in Norway.
 The death of Eugene Ejike Obiora, a naturalized Norwegian of Nigerian origin in September 2006 stirred an uproar that As of September 2007 has caused the authorities to announce significant changes to the way charges of police brutality and other forms of police misconduct, including corruption, involving the Norwegian police will be handled in the future.
 As a consequence of the Obiora case, training at the Norwegian Police Academy has undergone changes and national police director Ingelin Killengreen has instigated a thorough review of police methods in general.

 One officer employed in Oslo Police District was sentenced in 2006 to two years in prison for human trafficking, embezzlement of money and weapons, as well as theft of emergency passports.
 Two cases were from Follo Police District.
 One officer was accused of having felt up a number of women during interrogations.
 He was acquitted on almost all charges by the regional court.
 Another officer had been accused of abuse of power during an arrest.
 The Supreme Court of Norway ordered the case to be retried in the regional court after the acquittal was appealed.
 Another case involves a female officer from Telemark Police District who was issued a fine of 10.000 kroner and the loss of her employment for a period of five years for embezzlement and breach of confidentiality, among other issues.

 A prominent case of intentional miscarriage of justice was against Fritz Moen.
 In the case, several officers appear to have manipulated timelines, threatened the accused and witnesses, and made false statements to close the case.

 According to a 2012 official report, 18 police officers have lost their jobs as result of misconduct since 2005.